perhof/hp-wbem/README.md

   Basic information about system such as product and serial number, amount and type of  CPU, RAM and power supplies

+* ##### Get-HPTapeDrives

+  Information about HP tape drives connected to a system through an HP controller

 #### Usage
 Import module in PowerShell: